Sparkasse Hagen Tower: Construction

 Construction began 1 August 1972 and finished on 29 November 1975.
 It was inaugurated on 29 November 1975.
 It was named after the director of the savings bank at that time, Oskar Specht.
 The architect of the building was Karl-Heinz Zernikow from Hagen.

 The cultivated surface amounted to 634 m2 the effective area 12634 m2 (office surface: 7.621 m.
-The building had 22 projectiles, of it 2 basements, the building height over the upper edge of the area was 98 m, the building length of 37 m, the building width approximately 18.5 m.
+The building had 22 storeys, of it 2 basements, the building height over the upper edge of the area was 98 m, the building length of 37 m, the building width approximately 18.5 m.

 The front consisted of a pre-hung aluminum construction with a surface of 10300 m2.
 The converted area amounted to 57000 m3.
 A characteristic was the constant reinforced concrete slab, which served the balance of the building for the elevator pits: 113 by 9 m, and 1.72 m thick.

 Water leakage penetrated, and damaged building insulation.
 Repairs would have required further measures, including improvements to the air conditioning system and installation of a second stairway for fire safety reasons.
 Repair costs were estimated at €42 million.
 It was estimated that demolition would cost 5 million euro and construction of a new building would cost €16.8 million.
 Therefore, it was decided to demolish the current building and construct a new one.